We all have a sense of who we are. What kind of person we are. This is commonly referred to as the “ego”.

 When our ego takes a position, it sets us up to fight.
 And we all want to be right, or good, or whatever we think we are.

-After 30 plus years dealing with kids, I’ve learned that as much as I may think I am right, they show me how I am wrong each and every day of my life.
+After 30 plus years working with young people and their families, I’ve learned that as much as I may think I am right, they show me how I am wrong over and over again.
 I say the wrong things, do the wrong things, make the wrong assumptions.

 In countless confrontations with parents, kids, teachers and just about anyone else, I realize time and time again, that no matter how much people think they are open to critical feedback, they really need to feel that they are okay, or right, or good.

 It just seems to be a fundamental part of the human experience – we have great difficulty tolerating being wrong.
-It seems to be inevitably tied to a sense of shame and guilt, time and again.
+It seems to be inevitably tied to a deep sense of shame, which we tend to hide, at great cost to ourselves and society at large.

 So the ego will always try to defend itself from being wrong.
 One way to do this is to blame.
 It’s your fault.
-Or your parent’s fault.
+Or someone else’s fault.
 Or society’s fault.
-Or your so called “higher power”, whatever that might be.
+Or your “higher power”, whatever that might be.

 Blame is different than responsibility.
-Blame is aimed at who we are, while responsibility is about how we are being.
-Blame is emotional, focusing on what was rather than what is or what can be.
+Blame is aimed at who we are, or “who do we blame?”, while responsibility is about recognizing how we are being.
+Blame is emotional and judgmental, focusing on what was rather than what is or what can be.

 When the ego seeks to blame, it sets us up for a win-lose outcome, and this is why it is at the heart of so much conflict.
 The first time I really learned this lesson, I was several years into intensive encounter group therapy.
 I realized that when you are loved, there is no right and wrong.
 You are just loved.

-Only when you truly accept that you are loved, or “feel the love”, can you let go of the need to be right or wrong.
+Only when you can let go of needing to be loved, and accept that you are loved, can you let go of the need to be right or wrong.
 To stop playing the blame game and open up to those who love you.
 To find peace.
 Balance.
 Compromise.

 Again, we’re back to the win-win game.
 The blame game inevitably has its losers, and always will.